-Corners are often shuffling away from the play, giving ground, and anticipating a WR cut.
+Corners often shuffle away from the play, give ground, and anticipate a WR cut.
 The key to this coverage is to ensure your shoulders stay square as long as possible.

 Defensive backs get into trouble when they’re too quick to jump out on a receiver’s first move, and they end up getting their hips flipped around.

 Past corners such as Deion Sanders and Darrelle Revis were great, mainly because of their discipline to stay on the hip of receivers while also having tremendous cover skills.

 We often see this press technique in college as it’s safer than the two-hand jam.

 It allows the defensive back to keep hips square and balanced if the wide receiver knocks it away.